MTzukanov/virtualkeyboard/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-VirtualKeyboard is written by <Kambiz Shahim, Michael Tzukanov, Julien Dhallenne>
+VirtualKeyboard is written by Kambiz Shahim, Michael Tzukanov and Julien Dhallenne

 # Developer Guide